Skip to main content

 In 2024, Ngāti Awa and Fisheries New Zealand agreed to proceed with the application with the offshore boundaries extending to approximately 500 metres.

-Ngāti Awa and Fisheries New Zealand are consulting on the application to ensure the local community are given the opportunity to provide contemporary views on the application.
+Ngāti Awa and Fisheries New Zealand consulted on the application to ensure the local community were given the opportunity to provide contemporary views on the application.

 Consultation documents